 When it comes to natural treatment options for lung disease, stem cell therapy cannot be ignored.
-As a form of regenerative medicine, stem cell therapy is a process involving the withdrawal of the body’s natural healing mechanisms—stem cells—from blood or bone marrow, and reinserting them through the blood stream where they can aggregate within the lungs and promote healing from within.
-Today stem cell therapy has shown significant promise in its ability to not only relive the symptoms of lung disease in patients but to slow disease progression itself.
+As a form of regenerative medicine, stem cell therapy is a process involving the withdrawal of the body’s natural healing mechanisms—stem cells—from blood or bone marrow and reinserting them through the bloodstream where they can aggregate within the lungs and promote healing from within.
+Today stem cell therapy has shown significant promise in its ability to not only relieve the symptoms of lung disease in patients but to slow disease progression itself.

 2. Antioxidant Vitamins

 As we’ve mentioned before, antioxidant vitamins have the unique ability to help the body use oxygen more efficiently.
 The intrinsic benefit to antioxidant vitamins is that they are found in a variety of common, and delicious, foods.
 Composed primarily of vitamins A, C, and E, these vitamins can be found in a variety of fruits such as oranges, lemons and berries, as well as vegetables such as broccoli and spinach.

 1. Change Your Diet